 Delegates had the chance to network with like-minded professionals and peers

-Dr Santi Furnari, PhD, Cass Business School presenting the 'turning soft skills into core skills' workshop
+Dr Santi Furnari, PhD, City Business School presenting the 'turning soft skills into core skills' workshop

 Katie Moore, Vodafone and Danny Wong, Barnett Waddingham led delegates through the scenario analysis workshop